Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Introduction

-It is worth noting that, for many practical applications, training a deep RL agent entirely from scratch on-device using streaming algorithms may not be the most realistic goal \citep{wu2025simlauncher}.
+Despite these promising results, streaming DRL algorithms are most valuable not as a replacement for batch methods, but as a complement to them in practical deployment scenarios.
+Indeed, for many practical applications, training a deep RL agent entirely from scratch on-device using streaming algorithms may not be the most realistic goal \citep{wu2025simlauncher}.
 The large number of environment interactions typically required to learn a meaningful policy from random initialization \citep{elsayed2024streaming}, combined with the erratic exploratory behavior of an untrained agent, could subject the real hardware to considerable mechanical stress and risk of damage.
-For this reason, we identify three particularly promising application scenarios for streaming deep RL algorithms.
-The first is finetuning for dealing with the \textit{Sim2Real} gap (\cite{hofer2021sim2real}): a policy is first trained in simulation using state-of-art batch RL algorithms, and then deployed on the real system where it can continue to adapt online using a streaming algorithm, bridging the gap between simulated and real-world dynamics.
-This application is particularly relevant in practice, given that the majority of current applications of RL for real-world robotics tasks do not fully capture the practical constraints imposed by on-device deployment, limited computational resources, and the need for continual adaptation in dynamic environments, since they either directly apply the policy trained in simulation to the real world (\cite{chen2023learning}), assume that finetuning on-device using batch methods is possible (\cite{yin2025rapidly}), or consider the presence of a remote server in charge of performing all the computations and capable of real-time communication with the edge device (\cite{wang2022real}).
+For this reason, we identify two particularly promising application scenarios for streaming deep RL algorithms.
+The first is finetuning for dealing with the \textit{Sim2Real} gap \cite{hofer2021sim2real}: a policy is first trained in simulation using state-of-the-art batch RL algorithms, and then deployed on the real system where it can continue to adapt online using a streaming algorithm, bridging the gap between simulated and real-world dynamics.
+This application is particularly relevant in practice, given that the majority of current applications of RL for real-world robotics tasks do not fully capture the practical constraints imposed by on-device deployment, limited computational resources, and the need for continual adaptation in dynamic environments, since they either directly apply the policy trained in simulation to the real world \cite{chen2023learning}, assume that finetuning on-device using batch methods is possible \cite{yin2025rapidly}, or consider the not always realistic presence of a remote server in charge of performing all the computations and capable of real-time communication with the edge device \cite{wang2022real}.
+Moreover, an understudied yet compelling scenario arises when, despite the availability of relatively powerful on-device hardware, computational resources cannot be dedicated exclusively to the RL training process.
+In practice, a robotic system must simultaneously handle a wide range of concurrent tasks, such as perception, planning, and control, each competing for the same limited computational budget.
+In such conditions, it may be necessary to dynamically alternate between batch RL algorithms, which offer stronger sample efficiency but impose a heavier computational footprint, and streaming RL algorithms, which trade some statistical efficiency for a significantly lighter resource demand.